 1. The Scalar Case

-Next, the user should right-click on one of the DPSIR nodes and select Catalogue of DPSIR Indicators to display the Indicator Window, as shown in Figure 6-7.
+After starting a new scalar project and visualizing a DPSIR window similar to the one reported in Figure 7, the user should right-click on one of the DPSIR nodes and select Catalogue of DPSIR Indicators to display the Indicator Window, as shown in Figure 9–10.
 Following the outlined steps, the user can create a catalogue of indicators or upload and modify an existing one.

 Once the Internal Catalogue is ready, with each indicator linked to the appropriate node, the user can close the Indicator Window.
 It is important to note that the final Internal Catalogue can be saved in a .xlsx file and easily uploaded in future sessions.
 This applies whether the catalogue was created within mDSS or developed externally in a .xlsx file, as long as it adheres to the software’s required structure.